encode/django-rest-framework/docs/api-guide/throttling.md

 Before running the main body of the view each throttle in the list is checked.
 If any throttle check fails an `exceptions.Throttled` exception will be raised, and the main body of the view will not run.

+**Note:** Prior to version 3.10, throttle checking stopped on the first failure encountered.
+This has been changed in 3.10 so that all throttles are checked.

 ## Setting the throttling policy

 The default throttling policy may be set globally, using the `DEFAULT_THROTTLE_CLASSES` and `DEFAULT_THROTTLE_RATES` settings.
 For example.